robinjmurphy/changed/README.md

 ## Logging

-By default _changed_ will log polling requests using `console.info`.
+All polling requests are logged using `console.info` by default.
 To use a custom logger, like [Winston](https://github.com/flatiron/winston), just set the `changed.logger` property:

 ```javascript
 var changed = require('changed');